Module Catalogue 2024/25

 Research proposalMAn ethical request must be made by the deadline set; it must be updated in line with approval feedback and reflect any change of topic, to reflect the submitted assignment.

-Written exerciseMA risk assessment must be made by the deadline set and before newsgathering activities take place for the assessment pieces; it must be updated in line with approval feedback and reflect any change of newsgathering activities; it must be relevant to the submitted assignment.
+Written exerciseMRisk assessment & ethics must be approved before newsgathering activities take place for the assessment piece; it must be updated in line with any feedback and reflect any change of newsgathering activities; it must be relevant to the submitted assignment

 Formative Assessments